-1.1 Imaging Principle and System Parameters
+1.1 Imaging principle and system parameters

 The schematic structure of the wide-field imaging system with wingspan whisk-broom scanning is shown in Fig. 1.
-The area-array camera is horizontally fixed on the roll gimbal, and high-resolution ground imaging is achieved through the deflection of the optical path via a reflective mirror.
+The area-array camera is horizontally fixed on the roll gimbal, achieving high-resolution ground imaging by deflecting of the optical path via a reflective mirror.
 The pitch mirror rotates around the pitch axis to compensate for field-of-view (FOV) deviations caused by pitch attitude disturbances of the system, ensuring that the LOS during each imaging pass always points to the initial exposure position, thus providing forward motion compensation for target tracking.
-The roll gimbal rotates around the roll axis to compensate for FOV deviations caused by roll attitude disturbances and performs wide-field imaging in the wingspan direction.
-An image motion compensation mechanism is installed on the roll axis to counteract image blurring caused by wingspan scanning motion during exposure.
+The roll gimbal rotates around the roll axis to compensate for FOV deviations caused by roll attitude disturbances while performing wide-field imaging in the wingspan direction.
+An image motion compensation mechanism is integrated into the roll axis to counteract image blurring caused by wingspan scanning motion during exposure.